saechimdaeki/Hey-Jarvis/README.md

 - If android is more than OREO version, use channelID.
 That is how notification appears.
 - notification Each time you click on the notification, the app is re-run and overlaps.
 - If you run the app twice using the music player through the foreground service, the music overlaps.
+- It has the ability to get weather, but it is not yet based on its current location.

 ## 🤝 How to Contribute